Assessing Independent Contractors

 - Unless an exemption provided under state law applies, other USC employees cannot be providing the same services

-- All Independent Contractor approvals are now routed through the AB-5 Coordinator (new role, see “Resources and help” below)
+- All Independent Contractor approvals are now routed through the Talent Acquisition Coordinator (new role, see “Resources and help” below)

 - A new end-to-end process is involved (see below)

 Fundamental questions to appropriately classify Independent Contractors vs employees

 - What type of working is being conducted?